 Pension expense increases as the expected rate of return on plan assets decreases.
-Lowering the expected rate of return assumption for Snap-on's domestic pension plan assets by 50 basis points would have increased Snap-on's 2013 domestic pension expense by approximately \$4.0 million.
+Lowering the expected rate of return assumption for Snap-on's domestic pension plan assets by 50 bps would have increased Snap-on's 2014 domestic pension expense by approximately \$4.2 million.
 Snap-on uses a three-year, market-related value asset method of amortizing the difference between actual and expected returns on its domestic plans' assets.